 How does NNN work?

 Case study 2.
 Tenant X is renting a 100 sf. space.
 The total commercial space area where tenant X’s premise is located is 1000 sf.
 It means the tenant’s pro-rata share is 10% (100/1000).
-If total operating expense at year end is $100, then the tenant’s share would be $10.
+If the total operating expense at year-end is $100, then the tenant’s share would be $10.

 If you would like to know more about CAM don’t hesitate to contact us at firstname.lastname@example.org

 Notes: For the sake of simplicity, other assumptions such as (CAPs and escalations) are not taken into account in this article.